 As mentioned in 1 above, the basic policy on control over the Company is based on the premise that the common interests of shareholders of the Company is respected.
 The Policy on Handling of Large-Scale Purchases is designed in line with the idea of such basic policy on control over the Company and aims to provide information necessary for shareholders of the Company to decide whether to accept a Large-Scale Purchase, offer opinions of the board of directors of the Company and guarantee an opportunity to receive an alternative proposal.
 We believe that the Policy on Handling of Large-Scale Purchases contributes to the common interests of shareholders of the Company rather than undermining it.
+Furthermore, the Policy on Handling of Large-Scale Purchases is valid (until the conclusion of the first meeting of the board of

 Furthermore, the Policy on Handling of Large-Scale Purchases is valid (until the conclusion of the first meeting of the board of directors of the Company to be held by July 31, 2019, following the 158th Ordinary General Meeting of Shareholders scheduled to be held in June 2019) for three years, and its effectuation and extension require the approval of the shareholders of the Company.
-The Policy on Handling of Large-Scale Purchases expires if its extension is not approved at a general meeting of shareholders, and a general meeting of shareholders of the Company or the board of directors consisting of directors elected by a general meeting of shareholders may abolish the Policy on Handling of Large-Scale Purchases before its expiration date.
-The Policy on Handling of Large-Scale Purchases is not a dead-hand type of takeover defense measure (i.e., an anti-takeover measure that cannot be stopped even when a majority of members of the board of directors are replaced) or a slow-hand type of takeover defense measure (i.e., an anti-takeover measure that takes time to stop as members of the board of directors cannot be replaced simultaneously).
-These guarantee that the Policy of Handling of Large-Scale Purchases does not undermine the common interests of shareholders of the Company.
+The Policy on Handling of Large-Scale Purchases expires if its extension is not approved at a general meeting of shareholders, and a general meeting of shareholders of the Company or the board of directors consisting of directors elected by a general meeting of shareholders on Handling of Large-Scale Purchases before its expiration date.
+The Policy on Handling of Large-Scale Purchases is not a dead-hand type of takeover defense measure (i.e., an anti-takeover measure that cannot be stopped even when a majority of members of the board of directors are replaced) or a slow-hand type of takeover defense measure (i.e., an anti-takeover defense does not undermine the common interests of shareholders of the Company.